-Prosecuting climate crimes as a matter of priority
+Prosecuting climate crimes as a matter of priority and general deterrence

 Climate crimes are often intertwined with other serious international crimes.
 As a result of this link, as well through their impact on climate change, climate crimes may represent a threat to international peace and security and potentially affect all of humankind and the very foundations of civilization.
 Viewing climate crimes in this way should allow national and international authorities to prioritize the investigation and prosecution of these crimes.